-The Elevate Community Mentorship Programme is the pilot of a new way of working in Northern Ireland.
+The Elevate Mentoring Programme is the pilot of a new way of working in Northern Ireland.
 We recognise that networking and peer to peer learning are core elements of good community development practice.

-We have partnered with the five organisations (one in each Trust area) that demonstrate excellent community development practice and a solid commitment to tackling health inequalities.
-These are Mid & East Antrim Agewell Partnership, SPACE, Co Down Rural Community Network, Women’s Tec and ARC Healthy Living Centre.
-They will each support five local organisations through a structured mentorship Programme which offers a range of training, networking and support opportunities as well as a grant of £5,000 so the successful groups can bring their ideas to life, focusing on using community development approaches to reduce health inequalities at a local level.
-The successful applicants are listed below,
+We have partnered with five organisations (one in each Trust area) that demonstrate excellent community development practice and a solid commitment to tackling health inequalities.
+These are Mid & East Antrim Agewell Partnership, Bolster Community, Co Down Rural Community Network, Women’s Tec and ARC Healthy Living Centre.
+They will each support local organisations through a structured mentorship Programme which offers a range of training, networking and support opportunities as well as a grant so the successful groups can bring their ideas to life, focusing on using community development approaches to reduce health inequalities at a local level.

 The ARC Healthy Living Centre aims to improve the well-being of local people by bringing together a partnership of community health activities and services.
 ARC provides shared space, basing a range of health and well being services within the Centre.
 The ARC actively promotes community participation and volunteering – services are run for local people, by local people.